shuozhixu/LAMMPSatUCSB/README.md

 - Molecular statics (MS)
 - Monte Carlo method, e.g., [kinetic Monte Carlo](https://en.wikipedia.org/wiki/Kinetic_Monte_Carlo)

-To learn the basics of MD and MS, please read, respectively, Chapter 9 and Chapter 6 of [this book](https://drive.google.com/file/d/0Bxsx9iwZLpZxS0RENllIRnd2LWc/view?usp=sharing).
-The Google Drive link is private.
-To have access, [email me](mailto:shuozhixu@ucsb.edu) and let me know the email address associated with your Google Drive.
+To learn the basics of MD and MS, please read, respectively, Chapter 9 and Chapter 6 of [this book](https://drive.google.com/file/d/0Bxsx9iwZLpZxS0RENllIRnd2LWc/view?usp=sharing&resourcekey=0--hdU-45Sb2q9H8VTZo_C9Q).
+The Google Drive link is private, so you need to request access.

 And here are more references on MD: